At What Age Do You Stop Paying Alimony in California

-California courts won’t force anyone to continue working beyond retirement age to pay alimony.
+In California, the typical retirement age is 65.
+Once someone reaches retirement age, they are not required to continue working to pay alimony.
 That said, your obligations won’t automatically end when you stop working.

 If you are eligible to retire, you must petition the court to end your required alimony payments in California or risk a contempt of court charge.
 Terminating payments without court permission in Pasadena could land you in jail.
 That’s not how you would like to begin your golden years.

-In addition to retirement, there are other conditions that may warrant ending or reducing alimony:
+In addition to retirement, other conditions may warrant ending or reducing alimony:

 - A decrease in your income that is out of your control